bitrise-io/devcenter/_articles/reviews/virtual-device-testing-for-ios.md

 ## Running device tests for iOS apps

-To run device tests with our Firebase Test Lab solution, you will need to add two Steps to your workflow:
+To run device tests with the Firebase Test Lab solution, you will need to add two Steps to your workflow:

 * `Xcode Build for testing for iOS`
 * `iOS Device Testing`